rvsia/react-form-renderer/README.md

 #### Other attributes

-Any other attributes will be passed to the component, that matches the `component` identifier.
+Any other attributes will be passed to the component matching the `component` identifier.

 For examples definition of select component might look something like this: